 August 1922

-Pro-Treaty army stood at 12,970 men – including ‘reservists’ was over 14,000.
+Pro-Treaty army stood at 12,970 men – including ‘reservists’ it was over 14,000.
 Well supplied with armaments by the British.

 Dorney (2017), pg 123

 Three small anti-Treaty columns are located in Co.
-Donegal by pro-Treaty forces (one in the Drumkeen area; a second in the Meeniroy area and a third in the Glenfinn area) with most of the members of the columns captured.
-In addition, there are a number of arrests of anti-Treaty sympathisers at this time in the county.
+Donegal by pro-Treaty forces (one in the Drumkeen area; a second in the Meeniroy area and a third in the Glenfinn area).

-Ó Duibhir (2011), pgs 186-187
+Ó Duibhir (2011), pgs 186-187; Ozseker (2019), pg 189

 Cabinet of Provisional Government sets up committee to consider its northern policy consisting of James Hogan, JJ Walsh, Desmond Fitzgerald, Ernst Blythe and Michael Hayes.

-Phoenix (1994), pg 247; McDermott (2001), pg 265
+Phoenix (1994), pg 247; McDermott (2001), pg 265; Kissane (2005), pg 83

 Peadar O’Loughlin, Adjutant of the 1st Western Division of the anti-Treaty army, dies of tuberculosis.